 2.5m high pitched roof offices

 By far, most of the garden offices built each year are flat-roofed.
 Well, they are not completely flat, as they have a slope for water to run off.
 They are popular because they are often 2.5m high.
 This makes them flexible when it comes to positioning under the Permitted Development rules.

 There are, however, a few shallow pitched roof designs on the market, that have an overall height of 2.5m.
 You might want to look at the work of Gembuild, Smart Garden Offices & Timeless Garden Rooms if this is what you are looking for.

 Most pitched roof designs are taller though, allowing a steeper pitch, which can look very attractive.
 A taller building also increases the ceiling height within the room.
 Some designs have trusses cutting through this space, while others are designed to create open, cathedral-like ceilings.

 Mono pitched garden offices

 Several styles of pitched roof are used in garden office design.
-There is the single slope, referred to as a mono pitch or pent roof.
-These designs feature a steeper slope than used on designs that are classed as flat roofed.
+There is a single slope, referred to as a mono-pitch or pent roof.
+These designs feature a steeper slope than used on designs that are classed as flat-roofed.
 The slope can run from back to front or side to side.
-Contemporary Garden Rooms offer a striking option that slopes from one corner to another.

 Dual pitch roof offices